Arduino-IRremote/Arduino-IRremote/README.md

 Record and play back last received IR signal at button press.

 ### MinimalReceiver + SmallReceiver
-If code size matters, look at these examples.
+If code size matters, look at these examples.<br/>
+MinimalReceiver can be tested online with [WOKWI](https://wokwi.com/arduino/projects/299034264157028877).
+Click on the receiver while simulation is running to specify individual IR codes.

 ### IRDispatcherDemo
 Framework for calling different functions for different IR codes.